-- A single malfunction does not have a huge impact on the rest of the panels (as mentioned above).
+- A single malfunction does not have a huge impact on the rest of the panels.

 - Lower DC voltage, rapid shutdown.

-- The ability to use different panel models and makes in the system, this is excellent in the case of repair because the parts are then easier to source.
+- The ability to use different panel models and makes in the system - excellent in the case of repair because the parts are then easier to source.

 Disadvantages of Microinverters